vedantyadu/emergency-contact-frontend/README.md

 # Emergency Contact
-#### Emergency Contact is a web and moblie app that allows doctors, nurses, and first-responders to access medical records and contact information in a matter of seconds via QR codes.
+#### Emergency Contact is a web and mobile app that allows doctors, nurses, and first-responders to access medical records and contact information in a matter of seconds via QR codes.

 This repository contains the backend for Emergency Contact.